George Christensen to run as Senate candidate for Pauline Hanson’s One Nation

 Mr Christensen, who was the member for the Queensland seat of Dawson, said One Nation leader Pauline Hanson offered him a spot on its Senate ticket, which he accepted.

-At a media conference on Wednesday, he said he accepted the offer because of One Nation's policies against COVID-19 mandates and "the religion that is man-made climate change".
+At a media conference on Wednesday, he said he accepted the offer because he supported One Nation's policies against COVID-19 vaccine mandates and "the religion that is man-made climate change".

 He attacked the government's response to the pandemic, saying it "was a complete and utter overreach, blowing up freedoms and rights and all the rest of it".

-One Nation says its membership has grown since the start of the COVID-19 pandemic.

-The controversial MP had retired from politics ahead of the 2022 poll.

-Earlier this month he quit the LNP, citing his disenchantment with the party's direction, its net-zero climate pledge and "destructive pandemic policies".
+Earlier this month, the controversial MP retired from politics, citing his disenchantment with the party's direction, its net zero climate pledge and "destructive pandemic policies".

+Mr Christensen's former seat of Dawson will be contested by small business owner, Julie Hall.

-One Nation leader Pauline Hanson on Wednesday said it would field candidates in 151 lower house electorates across the nation.
+One Nation is fielding candidates in 151 lower house electorates across the nation - the largest number of candidates since the party was formed 25 years ago.

-At a media conference on Wednesday, he said he accepted the offer because of One Nation's policies against COVID-19 mandates and "the religion that is man-made climate change".
+At a media conference on Wednesday, he said he accepted the offer because he supported One Nation's policies against COVID-19 vaccine mandates and "the religion that is man-made climate change".

 He attacked the government's response to the pandemic, saying it "was a complete and utter overreach, blowing up freedoms and rights and all the rest of it".

-One Nation says its membership has grown since the start of the COVID-19 pandemic.

-The controversial MP had retired from politics ahead of the 2022 poll.

-Earlier this month he quit the LNP, citing his disenchantment with the party's direction, its net-zero climate pledge and "destructive pandemic policies".
+Earlier this month, the controversial MP retired from politics, citing his disenchantment with the party's direction, its net zero climate pledge and "destructive pandemic policies".

-One Nation leader Pauline Hanson on Wednesday said it would field candidates in 151 lower house electorates across the nation.

 SHARE